 I came onto the Social Work MA after finishing a degree in Psychology.
 I wanted a space to explore and apply different theories and make a real difference with my knowledge.
 This program gave me a chance to hit the ground running and learn from the first day.
 What impact do you want to make … Continue reading Meet MA Social Work student, Kshira

 When I was 18, I started volunteering in refugee camps in Calais, first as a volunteer, and then later as a coordinator for one of the charities there.
-Towards the end of the 11 months that I spent working in the camps, I met two American social workers, both of whom were only a few … Continue reading A chat with 3rd Year Social Work student, Kashi
+Towards the end of the 11 months that I spent working in the camps, I met two American social workers, both of whom were only a few … Continue reading A chat with third year Social Work student, Kashi

 From a young age in secondary school, I knew that I wanted to work with young people as I loved seeing my younger family members.
 This passion developed throughout my sixth-from experience as I chose to undertake my Level 3 in Child Care and Education which enabled me to get multiple and diverse placements.
 These … Continue reading Meet Social Work student, Ryan

 I have always been the type of person to care about those around me and always wanted a career where I could help people to improve themselves and/or the situation they are in.
 I felt social work was the perfect career path for me as the whole nature of the job is to support and … Continue reading My experience as a Social Work student

 It took some time for me to realise that I wanted to pursue a profession in social work.
 All of the qualities and values that I admire are at the heart of social work.
 The fact that social work offers such a varied range of opportunities also appealed to me.
 Plus, the fact that it seeks to make the world a better place.
 This meant that I could contribute my part to improving people’s lives.